z3tt/Z3tt/content/top/about.md

 ##### Data Visualization

-My passion for data, design, and coding is a perfect combination not only for scientific but all types of data visualization.
-By contributing to challenges such as [TidyTuesday](https://github.com/Z3tt/TidyTuesday), [MakeoverMonday](https://github.com/Z3tt/MakeoverMonday), [Storytelling with Data](https://github.com/Z3tt/SWDchallenge), and the [30 Day Map Challenge](https://github.com/Z3tt/30DayMapChallenge), I am constantly strengthening my skills in design and reproducible data visualization with `{ggplot2}`.
+My passion for data, design and coding is a perfect combination not only for scientific but all types of data visualization.
+By contributing to challenges such as [TidyTuesday](https://github.com/Z3tt/TidyTuesday), [MakeoverMonday](https://github.com/Z3tt/MakeoverMonday), [Storytelling with Data](https://github.com/Z3tt/SWDchallenge) and the [30 Day Map Challenge](https://github.com/Z3tt/30DayMapChallenge), I am constantly strengthening my skills in design and reproducible data visualization with `{ggplot2}`.
 Thanks to frequent contributions as well as several personal and client projects, my portfolio now includes visualizations for various purposes and is covering a wide range of topics and chart types.

 &nbsp;&nbsp;&nbsp;&nbsp;[&rarr;&nbsp;&nbsp;Have a look at my dataviz portfolio!](https://cedricscherer.netlify.com/top/dataviz/)<br>